 Asbestos lawsuits serve a dual purpose.
 First, they hold companies accountable for exposing workers and consumers to asbestos.
-Second, they help asbestos disease patients take care of medical bills and other expenses related to their cancer.
+Second, they help patients cover medical bills and other expenses related to their cancer.
+Asbestos-related lung cancer filings in 2024 continued to trend upward.
+KCIC reports a 4% increase in these filings from 2023 to 2024.

 Why Should Someone File a Mesothelioma Lawsuit?